Mexxy-lab/Docker-javaproject/README.md

     - You can also install docker desktop if you want
     - Create a dockerhub account for hosting your built images
     - You can use a VM or EC instance provisioned in cloud for running the containers.
 Make sure to install docker engine for Ubutu
+    - In this project, a VM was provisioned using a Vagrantfile.
     - https://docs.docker.com/engine/install/ubuntu/

 ## Project Architecture